Cloud-based CRM software is daily support to marketers, salespeople, and customer service representatives alike.

 Choosing a Project Team

-The first step is an important one, as you’ll be busy picking and assembling a team within your nonprofit who can take on various roles.
+The first step is an important one, as you’ll be busy picking and assembling a team within your nonprofit that can take on various roles.

 You may have to hire professionals for the purposes of IT and project execution if these parties are not already a part of your nonprofit.